Pediatric Dentistry

 Full-time Faculty

-Dr. Ramos is a professor in the Division of Pediatric Dentistry and the Director for the Pediatric Dentistry Preceptorship Program at the UCLA School of Dentistry.
-Dr. Ramos is also the Principal Investigator of the CHAT-PD grant.
+Dr. Ramos is chair of the section of Pediatric Dentistry and principal investigator of the CHAT-PD grant.
 Dr. Ramos-Gomez joined the school as a faculty member in 2008.

 Dr. Tran is an Assistant Professor in the Section of Pediatric Dentistry at the UCLA School of Dentistry.
 Dr. Tran is also a Diplomat of the American Academy of Pediatric Dentistry.